-The district's construction safety coordinator (CSC) acts as a technical advisor to construction field personnel.
+The district's Construction safety coordinator (CSC) acts as a technical advisor to Construction field personnel.
 The CSC is responsible for the following:

-- Understanding Caltrans safety policies; contract specifications; and the California Department of Industrial Relations, Division of Occupational Safety and Health (Cal/OSHA), California Code of Regulations, Title 8 (CCR Title 8), "Industrial Relations."
+- Understanding Caltrans' safety policies; contract specifications; and the California Department of Industrial Relations, Division of Occupational Safety and Health (Cal/OSHA), California Code of Regulations, Title 8 (8 CCR), "Industrial Relations."
 Cal/OSHA is the state enforcing agency for safety regulations. - Making unannounced site visits to ongoing construction projects on a routine and rotating basis.
-The CSC should also respond promptly to requests from the resident engineer or other Caltrans staff to visit projects to review project safety concerns. - Collaborating with the resident engineer about specialized contract work, such as full freeway closures and unusual or complex operations including blasting and confined space operations.
+The CSC should also respond promptly to requests from the resident engineer or other Caltrans staff to visit projects to review project safety concerns. - Collaborating with the resident engineer about specialized contract work, such as full freeway closures and unusual or complex operations, including blasting and confined space operations.
 The CSC should visit the project periodically to observe the contractor's overall efforts, answer questions, or look at specific areas when the engineer requests it.
-The frequency of the visits will depend upon the type and complexity of the work. - Writing a safety audit of each visit to the project site, giving the resident engineer the original safety audit and copies to the construction engineer and the construction manager for review and follow-up. - Being the district's primary contact with the Division of Construction safety engineer and the local Cal/OSHA representative, except for emergencies involving imminent hazards.
+The frequency of the visits will depend upon the type and complexity of the work. - Writing a safety review report using the electronic application to document on Form CEM-0606, "Construction Safety Checklists," and either Form CEM-4501, "Resident Engineer's Daily Report Asst.
+Resident Engineer's Daily Report," or Form CEM-4601, "Assistant Resident Engineer's Daily Report," of each visit to the project site, and giving the resident engineer the original safety review report and copies to the construction engineer and the construction manager for review and follow-up.
+The completed Form CEM-0606 is filed automatically from the application to the project folder in FalconDMS. - Being the district's primary contact with the Division of Construction safety engineer and the local Cal/OSHA representative, except for emergencies involving imminent hazards.
 Refer to Section 2-103A, "Imminent Hazards," of this manual for more information.
-Maintain regular communication with local Cal/OSHA representatives. - Administering the district's construction safety training program, structured to meet district needs as mentioned in Section 2-102A, "District Deputy Director for Construction," of this manual, including the mandatory heat illness prevention training required annually for all field staff and the mandatory hazard communication training offered every 2 years. - Serving as advisor for the construction safety portion of the preconstruction conference.
+Maintain regular communication with local Cal/OSHA representatives. - Administering the district's construction safety training program, structured to meet district needs as mentioned in Section 2-102A, "District Deputy Director for Construction," of this manual, including the mandatory heat illness prevention training required annually for all field staff and the mandatory hazard communication training offered every 2 years. - Serving as advisor for the construction safety portion of the preconstruction conference, and to the resident engineer on safety related topics.